SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 	</tr>
 </table>

-* PHP 7.1+ requires at least MediaWiki 1.29 due to [T153505](https://phabricator.wikimedia.org/T153505) and [T143788](https://phabricator.wikimedia.org/T143788) (as for the time of this writing).
+* PHP 7.1+ requires at least MediaWiki 1.29 due to [T153505](https://phabricator.wikimedia.org/T153505) and [T143788](https://phabricator.wikimedia.org/T143788) (at the time of this writing).
 Please consult the official MediaWiki release documentation.
 * For the 1.28 MediaWiki release branch, 1.28.1 is recommended due to [T154428](https://phabricator.wikimedia.org/T154428).

 **Releases before Composer support:**